Travel in Austria

 Klagenfurt City – General Information

-Historically, the city was founded in the 12th century by Duke Herman, who ruled the area.
-The city’s purpose was to serve as a fortified stronghold to protect the trade routes that passed through this region.
+In the 12th century, Duke Herman, who ruled the region, officially established the city as a fortified stronghold to protect the trade routes passing through southern Austria.

-The city currently has about 100,000 inhabitants and is an important industrial center in southern Austria.
-Klagenfurt is not as touristy as other cities in Austria, but many come to it because of its proximity to the wonderful Lake Wörthersee or because it is on the way from Vienna to Slovenia.
+Today, Klagenfurt has around 100,000 residents and serves as an important industrial center in southern Austria.
+While it is less touristy than other Austrian cities, many visitors come for its proximity to the beautiful Lake Wörthersee or because it lies along the route from Vienna to Slovenia.
 If you are planning to stay in the Klagenfurt area, read about recommended accommodations in Carinthia that travelers recommend.

 Main Attractions in Klagenfurt’s Old Town

-• The City Parish Church: The main church of Klagenfurt was built in the Baroque style at the end of the 16th century.
-From the outside, it is not particularly impressive and has one narrow tower similar to the towers of the Landhaus.
-The church hall is beautiful and decorated with large ceiling paintings and impressive golden statues.
-The church is a short walk from the Landhaus.
+• City Parish Church: The main Baroque church, built at the end of the 16th century, has a narrow tower and a beautifully decorated interior with large ceiling paintings and golden statues.
+It is a short walk from the Landhaus.

 Attractions Outside Klagenfurt’s Old Town Center